paescebu/PolynomialRegressionSwift/README.md

 ## Implementation
 Implementation is easy.
 Just add the framwork or classes to your project and import 'PolynomialRegression'.

-You're welcome to use it in commercial, closed-source, open source, free or any other kind of software, as long as you credit me appropriately and share any improvements to the code.
+You're welcome to use it in commercial, closed-source, open source, free or any other kind of software, as long as you credit me and the original Author appropriately and share any improvements to the code.

 ## Warranty
 The code comes with no warranty of any kind.
 I hope it'll be useful to you (it certainly is to me), but I make no guarantees regarding its functionality or otherwise.